 Fabian Scheidler – Exit the Megamachine

 Fabian Scheidler brings to light the roots of the destructive forces threatening the future of humankind today.
 In a journey through 5,000 years of time he unravels the prehistory, formation and expansion of the modern world-system, showing how the logics of endless capital accumulation are leading both human societies and global eco-systems to the brink of collapse.
 The German historian and philosopher also higlights important traditions of resistance that progressive movements can build upon.
 Facing growing instability and chaos worldwide, a profound re-organization of our economic and polical system is inevitable – by design or by disaster.

 Which material will lead us out of the plastic era?
 Since its invention, plastic has conquered the world of packaging, toys, everyday products and even medical implants.
 But now our oceans risk clogging up with this virtually non-degradable material, it is high time to look ahead.
 Artist and researcher Maurizio Montalti is in pursuit of the material of the future.
-One of his favourites?
-Fungus!
 He joins philosopher Lisa Doeland in a conversation about the plastic soup and how we can escape the era in which plastic is the solution for everything.
 Moderation: Evanne Nowak.

 Love and friendship are important elements of the human life course, but they are often left out of consideration when policy makers try to determine what makes our cities “good” or “liveable.”
 How many potential new friends you think are out there?
 Artist and urbanist Adeola Enigbokan researches the meaning of friendliness.
 How important is it in our daily urban lives?
-How does design shape our ability to strangers turn into friends or lovers?
+How does design shape our ability to turn strangers into friends or lovers?
 Could we design more loving cities?

 Wolfram Eilenberger: The Intellectual Explosion